Dn-a/flutter_inner_drawer/README.md

             innerDrawerCallback: (a) => print(a ),// return bool
             leftOffset: 0.6, // default 0.4
             rightOffset: 0.6,// default 0.4
-            leftScale: _scale,// default 1
+            leftScale: 0.9,// default 1
-            rightScale: _scale,// default 1
+            rightScale: 0.9,// default 1
-            borderRadius: _borderRadius, // default 0
+            borderRadius: 50, // default 0
             leftAnimationType: InnerDrawerAnimation.static, // default static
             rightAnimationType: InnerDrawerAnimation.quadratic,

             //when a pointer that is in contact with the screen and moves to the right or left
-            //
             onDragUpdate: (double val, InnerDrawerDirection direction) {
                 // return values between 1 and 0
                 print(val);
                 // check if the swipe is to the right or to the left print(direction==InnerDraweDirection.start);
             },

             innerDrawerCallback: (a) => print(a), // return  true (open) or false (close)
-            // at least one child is required
-            leftChild: Container(),
+            leftChild: Container(), // required if rightChild is not set
-            rightChild: Container(),
+            rightChild: Container(), // required if leftChild is not set

             //  A Scaffold is generally used but you are free to use other widgets
             // Note: use "automaticallyImplyLeading: false" if you do not personalize "leading" of Bar
             scaffold: Scaffold(